Start Your Journey

 We were told Biden would be end of days.
 He wasn’t.

-The last time we say a genuinely torrid run for financial markets across a presidential period was back in the days of George W. Bush.
+The last time we saw a genuinely torrid run for financial markets across a presidential period was back in the days of George W. Bush.
 For context, that period saw the tail end of the dotcom bubble, 9/11, wars in Iraq and Afghanistan, and it was topped off with the global financial crisis.

 Investors who were globally diversified across multiple asset classes may not have seen a world beating return, but they did retain, and continued to grow their wealth across the George W. Bush Presidency.
 Those who were all in on large cap global stocks didn’t do so well and had to be incredibly disciplined to stick with their singular strategy that ended in the red.